rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/december.md

 #### Features

-* **Visualization of device initialization stages**
+* **Visualization of device on-boarding stages**
-  The process of initializing or on-boarding a device is made up of different stages.
+  The process of on-boarding a device is made up of different stages.
 A progress bar indicates the on-going and completed stages of the process.
-The stages vary based on the kind of device initialized on the platform.
-* **Support time outs for ROS services**
+* **Support timeout for ROS services**
-  Set a time out when adding a ROS service to a rapyuta.io package.
+  Set a timeout when adding a ROS service to a rapyuta.io package.
+It is the number of seconds to wait for a ROS service response before timing out.

 #### Notable Fixes

 * Fixed disappearing blinking dots indicating build status of a package.
 * Improved the reliability of WebSSH.
-There will be less frequent disconnections.
+There will be lesser frequent disconnections.
 * Fixed terminal resize issue of WebSSH.

 #### Documentation